yjg30737/pyqt-styled-graphics-text-item-example/README.md

 Note: The position of each boxes have nothing to do with code.
 I moved them to show result well to you.

 ## Note
 This project wasn't going well.
 I want to make resizable ```QGraphicsTextItem``` but i came up with better idea than this, so this is just for an example to people who want to study about this.
-Maybe someday i find ```QGraphicsTextItem``` useful to me but now?
+Maybe someday i will find ```QGraphicsTextItem``` useful to me but now?
 Not a chance.